RafSardarian/BinarySearchTree/README.md

 !!!ATTENTION!!!
-if you're a not developer or have not any idea what's Binary Search Tree, then it's README file for you, otherwise just read BST's docsting and run only it.
+if you're a not developer or don't have any idea what's Binary Search Tree, then it's README file for you, otherwise just read BST's docsting and run only it.